Albania–NATO relations: Membership Action Plan

 NATO Membership Action Plans (MAP) are designed to assist aspiring partner countries meet NATO standards and prepare for possible future membership.
 Aspiring nations must first participate in MAP before they join the alliance.
 The Membership Action Plan (MAP) will remain the vehicle to keep aspirants' progress under review.

 Albania received a MAP in 1999.

 Bucharest summit accession protocols

 At the 2008 NATO Bucharest summit, NATO member states signed accession protocols for Albania and Croatia.
 A signing ceremony was held, and witnessed by the foreign ministers of the two countries.
 Individual NATO member states must ratify the protocols according to their national requirements and procedures.
 NATO hoped to have it completed by the next NATO summit in April 2009.

 Kuçovë Air Base

 In August 2018, Prime Minister of Albania, Edi Rama announced that NATO plans to build its first air base in the Western Balkans near the municipality of Kuçovë in south-central Albania.
 Also, officials are discussing with the US and the alliance on "modernizing Albanian air capacities".
-The first phase of the project, expected to commence by the end of 2018 will have an estimated cost of 50 million euros.
+The first phase of the project, which was expected to have commenced by the end of 2018 will have an estimated cost of 50 million euros.